WORK EXCHANGE IN MISSISSIPPI//Carson Wolfe

 why I was vegetarian, the music brings people here,

-but the food is what keeps’em coming back
+but the food is what keeps’em coming back, what kept me

 coming back was Kingfish, Lightning Malcom,